chrisg2/snaptest-dotnet/README.md

     dotnet add package SnapTest.NUnit
     ```

-1. __Add test assertions to compare actual output against snapshotted output__
+1. __Add test assertions to match actual output against snapshotted output__

     `DoesMatch.Snapshot()` can be used as an assertion expression in your test.